 Here are a few questions to ask yourself while you're considering the right Vanguard stock fund for your portfolio:

 How do stock mutual funds differ from one another?

-When looking for a stock fund, consider these two characteristics:
+When looking for a stock fund, consider these 2 characteristics:

 Do I want domestic or international stocks?